dmstr/yii2-parallax/README.md

 <div data-parallax="0.2, -0.2"></div>
 ```

-* TIP: try it with css transitions to create nicer effect.
+* TIP: try it with css transitions on transform to create nicer effect.
 * TIP: to make realistic parallax effects, closer (alsor bigger) elements should
 move faster than elements tha are farther (also smaller).